erwanlc/dumbdatascience/_posts/2017-01-13-Data-Science-For-Dummies.md

 ### The Unsupervised Machine Learning
 This kind of machine learning is used when we have data but we don't really know what to look for, in which direction we want to go.
-The Data Scientist is going then to put the data he have through an algorithm ( a suite of operation and instruction) hoping that the computer is going to find some interesting features.
+The Data Scientist is going to put the data he have through an algorithm (a suite of operation and instruction) hoping that the computer is going to find some interesting features.
-The most common example is the **clustering** where the machine is going to split the data in groups
+The most common example is the **clustering** where the machine is going to split the data in groups.

 Example of clustering: